 Data protection means that people are reassured that their information is being used and retained fairly and responsibly.
 Data protection is part of the fundamental human right to privacy.
 Those that collect and use other people’s data must ensure that they comply with data protection legislation.

-Where there is a breach of data then the organisation responsible for this needs to report the breach to the relevant authority within 72 hours of becoming aware of the breach.
-The individuals themselves have to be notified if there is a high risk of their rights and freedoms being affected by the breach.
+Where there is a breach of personal data then the organisation responsible for this needs to report the breach to the Information Commissioner’s Office (ICO) within 72 hours of becoming aware of the breach.
+If a significant cyber attack has occurred, then the organisation may also need to make a report to the National Cyber Security Centre (NCSC).

 The GDPR applies to the processing of personal data that is: